 Mastitis in Beef Cattle

-Mastitis usually affects dairy cattle, but beef cattle can occasionally get mastitis.
 Calves mostly suckle the lower quantities of milk that beef cows produce.
 But, occasionally, beef cows produce more milk than a calf can suckle.
 For such cows, farmers should consider milking them to reduce the chances of mastitis.
+Beef cattle present unique problems in dealing with mastitis that don’t usually come up in dairy cattle.

 Without a keen inspection of a beef cow’s udder, mastitis is likely to go unnoticed.